saienko/Sandbox/python/Run app localy.md

 ### Create a virtual environment:

 On macOS and Linux:
-python3 -m venv venv
+python3 -m venv .venv
 On Windows:
-python -m venv venv
+python -m venv .venv

 ### Activate the virtual environment: